arkel23/animesion/classification_tagging/README.md

 Anime character recognition and tagging using PyTorch.

-Our best vision-only model, ViT L-16 with image size 128x128 and batch size 16 achieves to get 89.71% and 96.14% top-1 and top-5 classification accuracies, respectively, among 3263 characters.
+Our best vision-only model, ViT L-16 with image size 128x128 and batch size 16 achieves to get 89.71% and 96.14% test set top-1 and top-5 classification accuracies, respectively, among 3263 characters!

 We hope that this work inspires other researchers to follow and build upon this path.
-ViT models have interesting properties for domain transfer that haven't been studied.

 Checkpoints and data: [Google Drive](https://drive.google.com/drive/folders/1Tk2e5OoI4mtVBdmjMhfoh2VC-lzW164Q?usp=sharing).